 |Fortnite||31 Seconds||28 Seconds|

 4. Endurance and TBW

-Samsung is one of the SSD brands which never downcast you especially in terms of reliability.
+Samsung is one of the SSD brands that never downcast you, especially in terms of reliability.
 Most of the SSDs come with good TBW ratings and both of these are again providing you with the best benefits possible.
 5-Years Limited Warranty is a good feature first of all.
 But, let’s see the actual TBW ratings and compare them.